FinalDevStudio/fi-is/DOCUMENTATION.md

 #### finite(num)

-Checks if the given number is finite using native 'isFinite' first.
+Checks if the given number is finite using native `isFinite`.